 Family Tree DNA: Genetic Testing Service

 DNA testing will show how you're connected to other families and ethnic groups.
 The database includes members of populations from Central Asia, East Asia, Eastern Europe, and other regions.
 Once you've submitted your DNA sample, you'll be eligible to join the "Kazakhstan DNA Project" run by Yerlan Turesbekov if you belong to Kazakh tribes maternally and/or paternally.
 There's also a separate "Kazakhstan Shejire DNA Project" administered by Baimukhan Nurbol and Gabit Baimbet.
 Many Kazakhs participate in the "Turkic World DNA Project".

 Kazakhs (Qazaqs, Kazaks) are a Turkic-speaking people living in several modern countries including (but not limited to) Kazakhstan, China, and Mongolia.
 They are approximately 70% Mongoloid and 30% Caucasoid and this admixture explains why some Kazakhs have light European physical features in contrast to the majority who have black hair, brown eyes, and epicanthic eyefolds.
 They have many different kinds of ancestors including various Turkic tribes (Kipchaks, Khazars, Qarluqs, and Argyns), Turko-Mongol groups (including Alshyn, Dughlat, Jalayir, Kerait, Kiyat, Manghud, Naimans, Nogais, and Onggirat), and other Central Asian peoples like Huns and Iranian peoples.

-The Kazakh language, currently written in a Cyrillic script but formerly written with Latin and Arabic characters, is part of the Kipchak (Northwestern) division of the Turkic linguistic family.
+The Kazakh language, currently written in a Cyrillic script but formerly written with Latin and Arabic characters, is part of the Kipchak (Central) division of the Turkic linguistic family.